fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 **Load other map definition files**

-You can use the other map definition files other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
-To do so, install `fusionmaps` package which contains all the other map definition files as shown below:
+You can use rest of the map definition files other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
+To do so, install `fusionmaps` package which contains all the map definition files as shown below:

 **Install `fusionmaps` package**